Understanding epilepsy

 What treatment looks like

 tVNS is designed for daily home use, making it a practical addition to your existing management plan.
-The device clips onto the outer ear, and a typical treatment session lasts between one and four hours per day.
+The product consists of a small unit (smaller than a mobile phone) that controls stimulation.
+A specially designed earpiece, electrode clips onto the outer ear, and a typical treatment session lasts between one and four hours per day.
 Many people build it into their routine while reading, watching television, or resting.

-Your clinician will set the stimulation parameters, including the intensity, pulse width, and frequency.
+Your clinician may set the stimulation parameters, including the intensity, pulse width, and frequency.
 These are tailored to you and adjusted over time based on your response.
-A companion app allows you to track your sessions and seizure activity, which gives both you and your clinical team useful data for managing your treatment.
+A companion app allows you to track your sessions and seizure activity, providing both you and your clinical team with useful data to manage your treatment.

 It is important to understand that tVNS is not a replacement for your current medication.
 It works as part of a broader management plan, alongside your existing treatments and under the guidance of your neurologist or specialist.
 The goal is to provide an additional tool that may improve your overall seizure control and quality of life.